 If Temper were a person, it would be Conor McGregor in a bespoke Brioni suit.
 It’s a modern barbecue restaurant that specialises in grilling massive joints of meat over an open fire that’s smack in the middle of the restaurant, but despite its outward machismo, it’s also a little sophisticated too.
 The room’s plush and comfortable, with a deep wine list and plenty of interesting things on the menu (get the prawn toast).
-All of the grilled meat comes with freshly made flatbreads, so make sure to hit up the don’t miss the grilled lamb, and get some umami ketchup to go with it as well.
+All of the grilled meat comes with freshly made flatbreads, so don’t miss the grilled lamb, and get some umami ketchup to go with it as well.
 The cookie dough dessert will do you right too.

 You’ve spent the afternoon trying to get from Carnaby to Cambridge Circus without getting hopelessly lost.
 You’re tired, and while your heart says ‘beer’, your stomach says ‘prawn toast’.
 What to do?
 First of all, probably consider what life choices led you to crave prawn toast and beer when you’re tired.
 Second, hit The Duck and Rice, where there’s a plush looking ‘pub’ downstairs with massive vats of Pilsner Urquell lying around for the freshest pours, and small plates of dim sum on the menu.
 Upstairs, there’s a sleek dining room serving upmarket takes on Cantonese dishes that’s good for group hangs and low-key dates, assuming you know other people that eat like you.